ProvableHQ/sdk/sdk/README.md

 const account = new Account();
 ````

-An example of how to initialize WebAssembly in a react app is shown in [Section 2.7](#2.7-React-Example)
+An example of how to initialize WebAssembly in a React app is shown in [Section 2.7](#27-React-Example)

-An example of how to do this within a promise is shown in [s]

 ### 2.4 Local Program Execution
-A simple example of running the hello world program locally is shown below:
+A simple example of running the hello world program within the web browser is shown below:
 ```typescript
 import { Account, Program } from '@aleohq/sdk';